-- A. List each specific activity. - B. Provide the frequency and duration of each activity. - C. Using the most current evidence-based research, detail how it supports the activity(ies) being implemented.

-D. What method(s) will be used to evaluate the implementation & effectiveness of the activity(ies) listed and how often will this evaluation occur?
+- 1. - A. List each specific activity. - B. Provide the frequency and duration of each activity. - C. Using the most current evidence-based research, detail how it supports the activity(ies) being implemented. - D. What method(s) will be used to evaluate the implementation & effectiveness of the activity(ies) listed and how often will this evaluation occur?

-- A. Content and Type of Activity- Literacy/Author/Teacher - B. Timeline (including frequency and duration)- August 2018-May 2019 - C. Research-https://www.childtrends.org/wp-content/uploads/2012/10/39_Parent_Involvement_In_Schools-1.pdf - D. Evidence of Effectiveness- parents were given a post survey to determine program outcomes.
-Parents indicate they learned strategies to help their child(ren) with master Florida Standards and content. - A. Content and Type of Activity- Parent University- college and career (219) - B. Timeline (including frequency and duration)- November 2018-May 2019 - C. Research Based Evidence- Gordon E. Greenwood, and Catherine W. Hickman, "Research and Practice in Parent Involvement: Implications for Teacher Education," The Elementary School Journal 91, no. 3 (Jan., 1991): 279-288. - D. Evidence of Effectiveness-219 parents indicate they learned a skill that will enable them to help their child(ren) master content. - A. Anticipated Impact on Student Achievement- Workshops would be constructed to assist parents with developing skills to assist students at home and learn about information sent to parents concerning student achievement (100) - B. Timeline (including frequency and duration)- November 2018-May 2019 - C. Research Based Evidence- Gordon E. Greenwood, and Catherine W. Hickman, "Research and Practice in Parent Involvement: Implications for Teacher Education," The Elementary School Journal 91, no. 3 (Jan., 1991): 279-288. - D. Evidence of Effectiveness-100 parents indicate they learned a skill that will enable them to help their child master content. - A. Content and Type of Activity- Homework Helper Make and Take 50 parents - B. Anticipated Impact on Student Achievement- Provide materials, supplies and strategies to assist parents in helping their children with homework to increase student achievement. - B. Timeline (including frequency and duration)- January 2018/ 2 hours - C. Research Based Evidence- Gordon E. Greenwood, and Catherine W. Hickman, "Research and Practice in Parent Involvement: Implications for Teacher Education," The Elementary School Journal 91, no. 3 (Jan., 1991): 279-288. - D. Evidence of Effectiveness-50 parents learn skills to help their child with school work at home.

-- A. Content and Type of Activity- Writing Workshop 100 parents - B. B. Timeline (including frequency and duration)- Fall, 2018, Spring 2019

-- C. Anticipated Impact on Student Achievement- Understanding Florida Standards for College and Career - D. Evidence of Effectiveness- 100 parents will indicate they know more about Florida Standards
+A. Content and Type of Activity- Parent University- college and career (100)

+- B. Timeline (including frequency and duration)- Fall 2019; Spring 2020 - C. Research Based Evidence- Gordon E. Greenwood, and Catherine W. Hickman, "Research and Practice in Parent Involvement: Implications for Teacher Education," The Elementary School Journal 91, no. 3 (Jan., 1991): 279-288. - D. Evidence of Effectiveness-219 parents indicate they learned a skill that will enable them to help their child(ren) master content. - A. Anticipated Impact on Student Achievement- Workshops would be constructed to assist parents with developing skills to assist students at home and learn about information sent to parents concerning student achievement (100) - B. Timeline (including frequency and duration)- March-May 2019 - C. Research Based Evidence- Gordon E. Greenwood, and Catherine W. Hickman, "Research and Practice in Parent Involvement: Implications for Teacher Education," The Elementary School Journal 91, no. 3 (Jan., 1991): 279-288. - D. Evidence of Effectiveness-100 parents indicate they learned a skill that will enable them to help their child master content. - A. Content and Type of Activity- Homework Helper Make and Take 50 parents - B. Anticipated Impact on Student Achievement- Provide materials, supplies and strategies to assist parents in helping their children with homework to increase student achievement. - B. Timeline (including frequency and duration)- January 2018/ 2 hours - C. Research Based Evidence- Gordon E. Greenwood, and Catherine W. Hickman, "Research and Practice in Parent Involvement: Implications for Teacher Education," The Elementary School Journal 91, no. 3 (Jan., 1991): 279-288. - D. Evidence of Effectiveness-50 parents learn skills to help their child with school work at home. - A. Content and Type of Activity- Writing Workshop 100 parents - B. B. Timeline (including frequency and duration)- Fall, 2018, Spring 2019 - C. Anticipated Impact on Student Achievement- Understanding Florida Standards for College and Career - D. Evidence of Effectiveness- 100 parents will indicate they know more about Florida Standards